Physics-50/Module-3/docs/week1.md

 Next week we will perform a detailed investigation of a significant source of uncertainty.
 But first we need to do an exploratory study to determine which sources of uncertainty might be the most significant.
 This week we would like you to investigate 3 possible sources of systematic error.
 In your checkpoint you will be asked to report the following for each of the 3 sources of systematic error you investigated:

 1) A single screenshot from your Google docs lab notebook that shows one or two images relevant to understanding what you did as well as relevant tabulated data.
+Your images should showcase the parameter you wiggled.

-2) A 2--4 sentence description of your investigation and your conclusion as to whether this was a significant source of uncertainty.
+2) A 3--6 sentence description of your investigation and your conclusion as to whether this was a significant source of uncertainty.

 If you are having trouble working out what to investigate, please speak to your instructor.
+Similarly, if your first two potential sources of systematic error do not appear to be significant it would be good to check in with your instructor.
+Through this week's investigation you need to determine at least one significant source of systematic error to investigate in more detail next week.

 **Make sure when you wiggle a parameter that that is the only parameter that you change---to work out which sources of uncertainty are significant you need to wiggle one parameter at a time.**